-While shamanic journeying has been called the technique of ecstasy and can be an ecstatic experience, the practitioner is not seeking personal pleasure by doing this work.
+While shamanic journeying has been called the technique of ecstasyand can be an ecstatic experience, the practitioner is not seeking personal pleasure by doing this work.
 We do the work to meet with the powerful and compassionate Helping Spirits in the worlds of nonordinary worlds where they dwell.
-Through their compassion, they cure, transmit important information, and provide, at times, life-changing guidance.
+Through their compassion and power, they cure, transmit important information, and provide, at times, life-changing guidance.

 It is not just a metaphoric thing, this restoration of power.
 It is not abstract or conceptual.
 It is empirical.
 It is experienced.
-It is often miraculous, and always deeply humbling to work with the Helping Spirits in service to the client – whether that client is a human or another kind of animal, a home or business.
+It is sometimes miraculous, sometimes more subtle, and always deeply humbling to work with the Helping Spirits in service to the client – whether that client is a human or another kind of animal, land that needs work, or a home or business.

 Different Types of Shamanic Cures

-Often, the client is physically present as the shamanic practitioner does the work, although much work can be done long-distance.
+Often, the client is physically present as the shamanic practitioner does the work, although much work can be done long-distance with equal efficacy.
 If the client is with the practitioner, s/he stays in ordinary reality in a relaxed and comfortable state as the practitioner works.

 While soul retrieval is probably the best-known shamanic practice in our culture, and while many people find their way into shamanic practitioners’ offices because they have heard of this work, there are endless ways that the spirits have of returning power to the client.